gilamonsterz/IoT-Recon/README.md

 	generated_recon: Full bitstream using cnvW1A2 configuration (it was the largest), and partial bitstreams for each configuration

-IoT-Recon.xlsx: WiP, will continue to populate.
-Most of the information we need is available, but I've been focused on getting all the HDL and python working rather than document data.
-Main thing that unavailable right now is the configuration times.
+IoT-Recon.xlsx: Summaries of vivado reports and python implementations

 Archived Vivado Projects: Use these if planning on doing any sort of design runs/ non read-only tasks. in theory archived projects should prevent any issues with directory structures being changed from being moved around.
 Also bundels in pre-synthesized IPs and custom run strategies used.
 Will probably  still have issues if used for anything other than read-only operations, generating reports should be okay...